daphneruth/Expense_tracker/README.md

  whenever we use two way binding, this way we are contolling the omponent
  example:   <ExpensesFilter selected = {filteredYear} onChangeFilter ={filterChangeHandler}/>

+ # stateless components
+ This are components that does not perform or contain any state.they act as presentational components . example : ExpenseItem file.